sbt/website/src/reference/02-DetailTopics/01-Using-sbt/07-Incremental-Recompilation.md

 [debug]  }
 ```

-You can see an unified diff of two interface textual represetantions.
+You can see a unified diff of the two interface textual represetantions.
 As
 you can see, the incremental compiler detected a change to the return
 type of `b` method.